peter88213/aeon2yw/README.md

 # aeon2yw
-Generate a yWriter project from an Aeon Timeline 2 csv export.
+Generate a yWriter project from an Aeon Timeline 2 project.

 For more information, see the [project homepage](https://peter88213.github.io/aeon2yw) with description and download instructions.